zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 Devkit is a set of utilities

-Nx cloud helps scale the project by adding remote caching and distributed task execution; integrates with github, gitlab and bitbucket to provide searchable and
+Nx cloud helps scale the project by adding remote caching and distributed task execution; integrates with github, gitlab and bitbucket to provide searchable and structured logs.

+Nx console is an extension for IDEs to provide autocompletion, interactive generators, workspace visualizations, refactoring, etc.

+## Run tasks